jacamo-lang/jacamo-rest/examples/js-son-integration/README.md

 # Tutorial: Integration jacamo-rest and JS-son
 This tutorial explains how to integrate jacamo-rest with the [JS-son](https://github.com/TimKam/JS-son) JavaScript agent programming library.
-As a simple example, re-implement the
+As a simple example, we re-implement the
 [Jason *room* example](https://github.com/jason-lang/jason/tree/master/examples/room) without the *paranoid* agent and launch it as a jacamo-rest MAS (note that our implementation differs from the Jason room example implementation).
-We then implement the *paranoid* agent as a Node.js client with JS-son and connect it to the JaCaMo multi-agent system via JaCaMo rest.
+We then implement the *paranoid* agent as a Node.js client with JS-son and connect it to the JaCaMo multi-agent system via jacamo-rest.

 ## Prerequisites
-This tutorial shows how to create Gradle and Node.js projects that manage all dependencies automatically the only requirements are to have Java, Gradle, and Node.js installed.
+This tutorial shows how to create Gradle and Node.js projects that manage all dependencies automatically.
+The only requirements are to have Java, Gradle, and Node.js installed.

 ## jacamo-rest
 Let us first set up the jacamo-rest project.